raspberrypilearning/octapi-brute-force-enigma/en/step_7.md

 We will know if the attack has found the correct rotor choices and starting positions if the cipher text decrypts to the crib text.

-+ Create a new Python file and save it as `bruteforce_standalone.py`
++ Create a new Python file and save it as `bruteforce_standalone.py`.

-+ Add the strings containing the cipher text and the crib text to your file
++ Add the strings containing the cipher text and the crib text to your file.

 We need to represent the selection of three out of five rotor wheels in our Python code.
 We could write code to generate the possibilities, but as there aren't very many, we can manually define them.

-+ Copy this list of all possible rotor choices into your file
++ Copy this list of all possible rotor choices into your file:

 ```python
 rotors = [ "I II III", "I II IV", "I II V", "I III II",